rajeshv23/twydev.github.io/_lifestyle/philosophize-this-podcast.md

 - Defy the conventional wisdom of his time (natural phenomenon explained through gods and deities, by the [authoritative text](https://en.wikipedia.org/wiki/Theogony) of his time) to predict a good harvest using his observations of the climate and profit from it.
 - Doing it to prove a point.
 Probably viewed as an outsider by people of his time for his radical thinking.
 - Thinks that water is the fundamental element of all existence, due to the various physical states and fluid behavior that water exhibits.
 - Taught philosophy.
 Started the Milesian school of thought.
+The OG of philosophy.

 [Anaximander](https://en.wikipedia.org/wiki/Anaximander)